olehmisar/ethers-typed-contract/README.md

 ## Known limitations

-- Only a small number of solidity types are supported.
-See more in [TODO section](#todo)
+- Solidity `struct`s are not yet supported.
+[TODO](#todo)
 - Function and events parameters and return names are not preserved (issues and PRs are welcome if you know how to make a named tuple from a mapped object)
+- Fixed-sized arrays must have max of 997 elements for the correct types to be generated
 - It's impossible to use JSON ABI files because typescript does not allow importing JSON files `as const`.
 [Typescript issue](https://github.com/microsoft/TypeScript/issues/32063).
   To work this around: